ugurkocde/IntuneAssignmentChecker/README.md

 Website: https://intuneassignmentchecker.ugurkoc.de/

 ## Demo

 https://github.com/ugurkocde/IntuneAssignmentChecker/assets/43906965/3d0311f2-d537-4c31-9ef9-41c6500490a4

 ## Features

-- Checks which users or devices are assigned to specific Intune policies.
-- Verifies the app registration permissions against Microsoft Graph to ensure it can retrieve the necessary information.
+- Checks assignments for users, groups, and devices in Intune.
-- Provides descriptions for each permission to explain why it's necessary.
+- Provides descriptions for each required permission.
+- Shows all 'All User' and 'All Device' assignments.
+- Supports certificate-based authentication.
+- Includes an auto-update feature.

 ## Prerequisites